-A.2.12 Each contractor shall prepare their own contractor's environmental management plan in accordance with this CEMP.
-The contractor's plan shall contain method statements that provide detailed measures for implementing the requirement of this CEMP as relevant to their activities.
-Each contractor's environmental management plan shall be signed off by the NCC Environment Manager in advance of works commencing on site.
+The contractor shall prepare their own contractor's environment management plan in accordance with this CEMP.
+It shall contain method statements that provide details of how they will implement the requirements relevant to their activities.
+Each contractor's environment management plan shall be signed off by the NCC Environment Manager in advance of works commencing on site.

-- A.2.13 The Contractor's Site Manager will be responsible for the overall implementation, maintenance and auditing of their contractor's environmental management plan.
-The Site Manager will set up appropriate communication lines with construction workers to make them aware of the overall aims and actions within the CEMP.
-The Site Manager will also be the key liaison point with the NCC Project Manager and the external bodies, including Natural England, and statutory authorities. - A.2.14 The Contractor's Environmental Coordinator (CEC) will be responsible for the day to day environmental matters associated with the project including the implementation of their contractor's environmental management plan.
+The Contractor's Site Manager will be responsible for the overall implementation, maintenance and auditing of their contractor's environment management plan.
+They will also be the key liaison point with the NCC Project Manager and the external bodies, including Natural England, and other statutory authorities.

+The Contractor's Environmental Coordinator (CEC) will be responsible for the day to day environmental matters associated with the project including the implementation of the CEMP.

-A.2.15 The CEC shall:
+The CEC shall:

-- Coordinate implementation of the contractor's environmental management plan and monitor compliance with that plan; - Supervise and monitor on-site works in proximity to sensitive receptors; - Carry out routine environmental monitoring, reporting and recording as specified in this CEMP and the contractor's environmental management plan; - Maintain and audit the contractor's environmental management plan and its method statements and any other plans which underpin it; - Provide environmental training for on-site employees relevant to implementation of the contractor's environmental management plan; - Liaise with the Environment Manager to carry out regular checks to assess compliance with the contractor's environmental management plan, this CEMP and the Environmental Statement; and - Assist the Contractor's Site Manager with liaison with external bodies, including its sub-contractors. - The CEC will also be responsible for informing the sub-contractors and construction workers of the site's sensitivities and advising on required good construction practice on site. - The CEC will be responsible for immediately informing the NCC Environment Manager of any significant environmental issues that arise during the construction works, who will in turn inform the regulators/stakeholders, as required.
+- Supervise and monitor on-site works in proximity to sensitive receptors; - Carry out routine environmental monitoring, reporting and recording as specified in this CEMP and the contractor's environment management plan; - Maintain and audit the contractor's environment management plan and its method statements and any other plans which underpin it; - Liaise with the Environment Manager to carry out regular checks to assess compliance with the contractor's environment management plan, this CEMP and the Environmental Statement; and - Assist the Contractor's Site Manager with liaison with external bodies, including its sub-contractors. - The CEC will be responsible for immediately informing the NCC Environment Manager of any significant environmental issues that arise during the construction works, who will in turn inform the regulators/stakeholders, as required.

-A.3 Monitoring, Reporting and Review
+A.3 Training